Kowalczykowski, Steve

 National Institutes of Health MERIT Award, 2000-2010

-Fellow of the American Academy of Microbiology, 2003 (UC Davis News & Information - printable)
+(UC Davis News & Information - printable)

 University of California, Davis, Academic Senate, Faculty Distinguished Research Award, 2005